ptibogxiv/doliconnect/readme.txt

 Use this plugin to greatly improve relations with your customers.
 No WooCommerce or other e-shop is needed!

+This module only support Dolibarr's internal plugins and options.
+For more support, you will need addons.

 If you like the plugin, feel free to rate it (on the right side of this page)!

 You can test it live on [https://ptibogxiv.dev](https://ptibogxiv.dev)